DominikNozka/veracity-sdk-doc/README.md

 ```

 ## Notifications
-In order to receive Firebase notifications and onSearchAnalyzingFinished, onVerifyAnalyzingFinished and onProtectAnalyzingFinished events you have to implement Firebase notifications.
+In order to receive the Firebase notifications and onSearchAnalyzingFinished, onVerifyAnalyzingFinished and onProtectAnalyzingFinished events, you have to implement the Firebase notifications.
 <br/><br/>
 1.)
-Implement VeracityFirebaseRegistraion interface in your Activity
+Implement the VeracityFirebaseRegistraion interface in your Activity
 ```kotlin
 class ExampleActivity:Activity(),VeracityFirebase.RegistrationListener{ ...
 ```
 2.)
-Override registration success and failure events
+Override the registration success and failure events
 ```kotlin
 override fun onSuccess() {}
 override fun onFailure(error: String) {}
 ```
 3.)
-Register Firebase token to our database
+Register the Firebase token to our database
 ```kotlin
 VeracityFirebase(context).registerToken("yourFirebaseToken",this)
 ```
 4.)
-You can always check if the token is already registered
+You can always check whether the token is already registered
 ```kotlin
 VeracityFirebase(context).isTokenRegistered()
 ```
 5.)
-And finally in your FirebaseMessagingService let Veracity SDK read Firebase messages that you receive from FirebaseMessagingService
+And finally, in your FirebaseMessagingService, let Veracity SDK read the Firebase messages that you receive from FirebaseMessagingService
 ```kotlin
 override fun  onMessageReceived(remoteMessage : RemoteMessage) {